3 observations after Melton exits early, Harris struggles again, Sixers fall to C's

 Joel Embiid (left knee meniscus procedure), Robert Covington (left knee bone bruise) and KJ Martin (right ankle impingement) remained out.
 Martin said Tuesday morning that he suffered his injury when he leaped for a chase-down block and landed on his heel.
 He said he’d been feeling a bit better the past few days.

 The Sixers also ruled De’Anthony Melton out in the third quarter because of back spasms.
-Tuesday’s game was Melton’s third following a long-term absence because of a lumbar spine contusion.
+Tuesday’s game was Melton’s third following a long-term absence because of a lumbar spine injury.

 NBA